820 professionals at Knights service 10,000 clients across the full spectrum of legal & professional services.

 - negotiating optimal compensation for a tenant who was forced to vacate West End premises after one of the leading Central London landowners opposed their lease renewal;

 - successfully settling a claim against a developer who failed to complete the development of a mixed-use project in East London; and

 - successfully establishing in the High Court that there was no right of way through our client’s industrial estate for the public to access Great Tew Estate - Leven Holdings Limited v Johnston and others EWHC223(CH).

-Martyn is a Partner in the Property Litigation team.
+Martyn is a Partner in the Dispute Resolution team.